 Attendance and punctuality will be monitored throughout the year.
 The school's attendance target is 96 percent - full details of the school's absence levels can be found on the school website.

 This policy will be reviewed annually by the Headteacher.
-The next scheduled review date for this policy is date.

 Any changes made to this policy will be communicated to all relevant stakeholders.